Mharbulous/Front-First-Method/Method/FF-phase2.md

 *   Present visual suggestions for each identified view/screen

 #### Quality Standards:
-*   Each mockup must correspond directly to user flows
+*   Each wireframe must correspond directly to user flows
 *   UI components must be suitable for described functionality
 *   Layout must support all identified primary tasks